Sports, Thursday, December 10th

 New London will host a varsity triangular in Super Conference action tonight, welcoming in Columbus Community/Winfield-Mount Union and Lone Tree.

-Wrestling will begin at 6:00 p.m. at new London High School.
+Wrestling will begin at 6:00 p.m. at New London High School.

 Other bouts tonight: